![]() |

 world in my daughter’s generation will remember where they were on September 11, 2001 and Christmas Day,

-the tsunami hit in the Indian Ocean.
+2005 when the tsunami hit in the Indian Ocean.
 The collective events of one generation may be different

 from the collective events of the next generation.
 The subsequent generation may not remember the collective events of the previous generation.
 Individuals are able to reflect on how the collective events of their